zhendrikse/DatabaseAdapterPattern/README.md

                      repo: EmployeeRepository = Depends(repo)):
 ```

-Rinse and repeat the same steps as for the delete endpoint.
+Rinse and repeat the same steps as for the delete endpoint, bearing in mind that [PUT is idem potent](https://restfulapi.net/idempotent-rest-apis/), so throw a [HTTP 403 response](https://en.wikipedia.org/wiki/HTTP_403) when the resource already exists.

 # Retrospective